Fact: More than 90% of the online entrepreneurs I speak with are afraid of being pushy or sales-y during a sales call.

 So how DO I begin my sales conversations?
 What exactly DO I say to open the call in a way that allows me to confidently make my offer and hear YES more often?

 Simple.
 I OUT the sales call right from the beginning!
-In fact, here’s exactly what I say when I open a call:
+In fact, here’s exactly the sales script I use when I open a call:

 Mel: Hey there Potential Client, I’m really excited to chat with you and learn more about what’s going on with you and your business!
 I’m also understanding that you’re interested in working with me in my (insert service/product/coaching program that I’m offering), is that correct?”